chrisdavidspicer/project_2/README.md

 # The Cocktail Cabinet #

 The cocktail cabinet is an app that allows users to log in and build their digital liquor cabinet.
-Update your profile with the quantity of bottles you have in your physical liquor cabinet, and then browse through possible cocktails to make using what you have on hand!
-If you find a recipe that sounds good, save it to your profile to access anytime you log in.
-Your possible cocktail list will change depending on updates to your liquor cabinet.
+Update your profile with the quantity of bottles you have in your physical liquor cabinet.
+Browse through all sorts of cocktails, sorted by category or by bottle.
+If you find a recipe that sounds good, save it to your profile.
+You can log out and log back in anytime you'd like to look through your liquor cabinet or access your favorite recipes!

 ### MVP goals ###